kchmck/logbook_aiopipe/Readme.md

 ## Example

-The following example shows a typical application of logging from a child process to a parent process.
+The following example shows a typical application of multiprocess logging.
 It results in two log messages, `hello from parent process` and `hello from child process`, being printed in some order.

 ```python
 from contextlib import closing